Kierna Mayo: Career

 Mayo worked as Ebony's editorial director beginning in 2011 and was promoted to editor-in-chief in 2015.
 A few months into her tenure she attracted both praise and condemnation for a cover depicting the fictional Huxtable family of The Cosby Show in a smashed picture frame.
 The accompanying article, written by Goldie Taylor, contextualized Cliff Huxtable's legacy in light of the scores of women that accused Bill Cosby of sexual assault and misconduct.
 In 2016, Mayo resigned from her position after Ebony's owners sold the publication to ClearView Partners.
-Later that year she was named senior vice president of content and brands for Interactive One.
+Later that year, she was named senior vice president of content and brands for Interactive One.

+In 2012, Mayo was nominated for Outstanding Magazine Article at the 23rd GLAAD Media Awards.
+Mayo was a honoree at the 2020 Equality Now Gala.

-As of 2021 she is the vice president and executive editor at the publishing imprint One World/Roc Lit 101.
+As of 2021, she is the vice president and executive editor at the publishing imprint One World/Roc Lit 101.

 Other work

 Mayo wrote the foreword to Joan Morgan's cultural history book, She Begat This: 20 Years of The Miseducation of Lauryn Hill (2018).
 She also contributed the essay “Hip-Hop Heroines” to the Smithsonian Anthology of Hip-Hip and Rap (2021).

 Mayo appeared as a commentator for On the Record and We Need to Talk About Cosby.